bob123456678/TrainControl/src/examples/Readme.md

 # Terminus Stations

 Basic support for terminus stations has been added as of v1.8.0.
 For any `Point` that represents a terminus station (`station` must be `true` in the JSON), also specify `"terminus" : "true"`.
-Only locomotives listed in the `reversibleLocs` array will be able to go there, and they will automatically change direction after arrival.
+For the corresponding point/locomotive, set `"locReversible" : "true"`.
+Only such reversible locomotives can travel to a terminus and they will automatically change direction after arrival.
-Terminus stations must have a separate set of outgoing edges (without cycles) that only reconnect with the main line after the train has passed through a reversing loop.
+Terminus stations must have a separate set of directed outgoing edges (without cycles) that only reconnect with the main line after the train has passed through a reversing loop.

-If using the Java API, `Point.setTerminus` and `Layout.addReversibleLoc` correspond to the JSON settings above.
+If using the Java API, `Point.setTerminus` and `Locomotive.setReversible` correspond to the JSON settings above.

 # Advanced layouts